 (To be placed in the Sunday New York Times immediately after my death)

 Ronnyjane Goldsmith died on (a date sometime in the future).
-She wrote her obituary every year determined to make it Sunday New York Times worthy.
+She chronicled her life in the most unlikely of places, her obituary which she wrote every year determined to make it Sunday New York Times worthy.
 And in her quest to live up to her obituary, she challenged norms, confronted power brokers and changed the landscape of her times.

 Goldsmith began her career as a public servant, holding appointed positions in Pennsylvania, Maryland and California.
 As one of the first professional staff hired by the PA Legislature she delivered unbiased advice to a politically divided legislature.
 As Fiscal Advisor to Baltimore City Council she insured that the taxpayers of the City were properly represented despite the intentions of city officials to the contrary.
 As Director of Finance for the City of Berkeley she saved employee pension plans from insolvency and city and pension fund investments from default.
 And in Los Angeles, as the largest issuer of municipal bonds in the U.S., she unraveled bond deals that enriched consultants while costing taxpayers and bond holders millions of dollars.
 Hired as a “fixer” often as a result of grand jury recommendations, she confronted issues like pay to play contracting and corrupt municipal borrowing practices decades before the extent of their cost to the American taxpayer became newsworthy.